 - You must license your transformed work under the same license as the original when the license is marked Share-Alike (SA).

-- You can’t use content with licenses marked as Non-Commercial (NC) for anything commercial such as part of a paid eBook or in print, selling it on T-shirts, or other profit-driven activities, or used in other day-to-day operations in a corporation.
-However, this right will be granted on request on a case-by-case basis to not-for-profit organizations and independent content creators.
+- You can’t use content with licenses marked as Non-Commercial (NC) for anything commercial such as part of a paid eBook or in print, selling it on T-shirts, or other profit-driven activities, or used in other day-to-day operations inside a corporation.
+However, these right can be granted on request on a case-by-case basis to not-for-profit organizations and independent content creators.

 Requesting more permissions

 If you can’t figure out the license for the image and article you want to use, or want to discuss different licensing terms — including for content syndication — then please get in touch by email at firstname.lastname@example.org.
 I’ll do my best to answer questions and help out if you just need information on using my Creative Commons licensed content too.